JoseETeixeira/JoseETeixeira/README.md

 ### 🌱 I’m currently learning:

-- Vulkan
+- Working on getting AWS Certificates
+- GenAI with tools such as LangFlow and LangSmith
 - AST Interpreting

 ### 👯 I’m looking to collaborate on:

-- Game/Game Engine development
-- Challenging code bases.
+- Challenging code bases